saxenarohit/MovieSum/README.md

-# MovieSum: An Abstractive Summarization Dataset for Movie Screenplays}
+# MovieSum: An Abstractive Summarization Dataset for Movie Screenplays
 Paper link: [ACL'24]

 The dataset can be downloaded from the Hugging Face hub: